Former Buccaneer #86 Calvin Magee Transitions after Massive Heart Attack

 In 2011 Magee served as the offensive coordinator for the Pittsburgh Panthers on a brief stint and then went to the University of Arizona where he served as their offensive coordinator and running back coach.
 There he settled in, bought a dream home and his adult kids relocated there to be with them.
 Calvin also did a brief stint a few hours away at the University of Mexico as their offensive coordinator.
 Continuously doing what he loved, he accepted an assignment at the University of Mississippi in 2019 where he served as their Tight Ends Coach.

-Last year on his last assignment Calvin and Rose purchased another home in Alabama and were enjoying life as empty nesters when this occurred.
+In 2021, for his last coaching assignment, Calvin and Rose purchased another home in Alabama and were enjoying life as empty nesters when this occurred.
 After 2 days and 12 attempted resuscitation and being told he was brain dead, Rose and the children all agreed to release him from life support and said their good-byes.
 Calvin smoothly took his last breaths and transitioned at 11:16 am on Friday .

-Calvin’s Celebration of life will be held in his hometown of New Orleans, Louisiana at his high school Booker T. Washington where his love story began with his wife Rose of 30+ years.
-Calvin leaves,a wife, and three children, Jade, Bryson and Jasmine, a daughter-in-law and four grandchildren.
+Calvin’s Celebration of life was held in his hometown of New Orleans, Louisiana at his high school Booker T. Washington where his love story began with his wife Rose of 30+ years.
+Calvin leaves a wife, and three children, Jade, Bryson and Jasmine, a daughter-in-law and four grandchildren.

 By: TampaBay Tammy